December 14, 2019

 I’m a confessed bath addict (when I was looking for my flat I wouldn’t bother looking at even the most beautiful flats if there wasn’t a bath).
 For me it’s a time to switch off, relax, breathe, think and take time for a little self love.
 So I thought I’d let you know the products I use to maximise my time: for both skin and mind (glass of wine optional).

-I have linked my favourites after each ingredient – which I have been so kind as to test out over the years and can vouch for effectiveness.
-These are affiliate links so I make a small percentage on any sales.
+I have linked my favourites after each ingredient – use the arrows to scroll along – which I have tested out over the years and can vouch for effectiveness.
+These are affiliate links so I will make a small commission from any sales.
+AD.
+I really appreciate anything you buy through these links as it helps support me in the work I do.

 SALTS two handfuls while bath is running, soak for 20 minutes